-Industry 4.0 stands for the upcoming wave of automation and international industrialization.
-It describes the technological evolution from conventional embedded systems to cyber-physical systems, which involve the ability to create value and establishment novel business models thanks to CPS.
+Digitalization stands for the upcoming wave of automation and international industrialization, including Cyber-Physical Systems, the Internet of Things, Cloud Computing and Cognitive Computing.
+It describes the technological evolution from the conventional embedded systems we are used to, to cyber-physical systems weaving the physical and virtual together.

-The BMBF (Bundesministerium für Bildung und Forschung) defines Industry 4.0 as: “The flexibility that comes from value-creating networks, is increased by the application of cyber-physical. -production systems (CPPS).”
-According to the BMBF, Industry 4.0 enables machines and plants to adapt their behavior to changing requirements and operations, through self-optimization and reconfiguration enabled by way of CPS.
+The BMBF (Bundesministerium für Bildung und Forschung) defines Industry 4.0, or digitalization, as: “The increased flexibility that comes from value-creating networks through the application of cyber-physical production systems (CPPS).”
+According to the BMBF, Industry 4.0 makes it possible for machines and plants to adapt their behavior to changing requirements and operations, through self-optimization and reconfiguration by the CPS.

 The cyber-physical concept has three elements that, during the last few years, have gained importance: Internet of Things (IoT), machine to machine (M2M) and cloud computing.
 CPS are also known as virtual manufacturing.
 These systems simulate and compare production opportunities in order to detect the optimal production path.
 The IoT (Internet of Things) is an important concept within the upcoming CPS.
 In its essence, it means that in the future, almost every object will be connected to the internet.
 IoT brings along the ability to identify every diverse object and transfer data over the whole network without requiring human-to-human or human-to-computer interaction, which simultaneously automates processes and functions for optimization of resources, reducing costs, increasing productivity and enabling faster responses to changes in markets and Environments.